-- 69. Site Specific trigger levels for response to monitoring of surface water quality must be set by an appropriately qualified person using the following: - a. pH = the mean plus or minus three standard deviations of the 12 months of continuous pH monitoring data collected in accordance with Condition 67 at each of the sites in Table 2. - b.
-Conductivity = the mean plus three standard deviations of the twelve months of continuous conductivity monitoring data collected in accordance with Condition 67 at each of the sites in Table 2. - 70.
-The Consent Holder must submit a report to the Canterbury Regional Council, Attention: Regional Leader Compliance Monitoring with the trigger levels set as of condition 69 for approval within two months of the analysis.
+- 64.69.
+Site Specific trigger levels for response to monitoring of surface water quality must be set by an appropriately qualified person using the following: - a. pH = the mean plus or minus three standard deviations of pH data from at least twelvethe 12 months of continuous pH monitoring data collected in accordance with Condition 67 at each of the sites in Table 2 during a period where it is representative of baseline conditions. - b.
+Conductivity = the mean plus three standard deviations of conductivity data from at least the twelve months of continuous conductivity monitoring data collected in accordance with Condition 67 at each of the sites in Table 2-during a period where it is representative of baseline conditions. - 65.70.
+The Consent Holder must submit a report to the Canterbury Regional Council, Attention: RMA Monitoring and Regional Leader - Compliance ManagerMonitoring with the trigger levels set as of condition 5869 for approval within two months of the analysis.